Hracholusky (Prachatice District)

 Hracholusky is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

 Hracholusky lies approximately 9 km north-east of Prachatice, 29 km west of České Budějovice, and 117 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Obora, Vrbice and Žitná are administrative parts of Hracholusky.
+Hracholusky consists of four municipal parts (in brackets population according to the 2021 census):